rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

-# NodeJS Tutorial for rooftop-media.org, version 3.0
+# NodeJS Tutorial for rooftop-media.org, version 2.0

-This is a tutorial for building rooftop-media.org version 3.0.
+This is a tutorial for building rooftop-media.org version 2.0.
-This version creates a Content Management System (CMS), allowing users to:
+This version creates a text editor, allowing users to:
  - Create new website pages
- - Add and edit page content
- - Manage page permissions
+ - Display syntax highlighting and other editor features

 *Total estimated time for this tutorial: ADD ESTIMATED TIME*